sinapirani/next-circle-flags/README.md

 export const SpanishFlag = () => <CircleFlag country="es" height="35" />
 ```

-You can pass all the react's `SVGProps<SVGSVGElement>` props to CircleFlag. :rocket:
+You can pass all the react's `React.DetailedHTMLProps<React.ImgHTMLAttributes<HTMLImageElement>, HTMLImageElement>` props to CircleFlag. :rocket:

 ## License